 Ok, I’m not done just yet.
 I have one more to include on this best superhero movies list.

 Whether or not you like animated movies, Spider-Man: Into The Spider-Verse is one everyone should see.
 The movie, like Logan, is a radical departure from its own stereotypes.
 The animation, while as fluid as can be, is unlike anything ever used before.
-In fact, it is so fresh that it nabbed Into The Spider-V
+In fact, it is so fresh that it nabbed Into The Spider-Verse countless awards and nominations.

 The movie sees Spider-Men from all over the Multiverse come together to stop the Kingpin from destroying the world.
 What makes the movie so special is that it becomes a passing of the Spider-Torch, so to say.
 Yes, Peter Parker is in the movie but the movie doesn’t follow him.
 It follows the lesser mainstream known, Miles Morales.